metric-space/diffusion-probabilistic-models-JAX/README.md

 The ONLY working implementation for the **spiral dataset diffusion** (somewhat in the spirit of the original paper) was here: https://github.com/hrbigelow/simple-diffusion

-The credits for  goes too [Henry Bigelow](https://github.com/hrbigelow) whose github moniker is @hrbigleow
+The credits for the spiral dataset diffusion goes to [Henry Bigelow](https://github.com/hrbigelow) whose github moniker is @hrbigleow

 I've included a Jax & Equinox translation of what he did